 “They do deserve it.”
 The pretty voice was gone and a voice more appropriate to the woman, low and dark, was in its place.

 “You see them as sweet little kids playing with the clowns and ooh-ing and aah-ing at the horse riders, the acrobats and the elephants.
 We see them for what they really are.
-The little shits stand outside our cages and tell us how ugly and scary and disgusting we are.
+The little shits stand outside our cages and tell us how ugly and disgusting we are.
 They throw peanuts and popcorn and sometimes even bubblegum at us.
-Teddy, the Wolf Boy, had bubblegum thrown in his fur and it took us an hour and half to get it out and we still had to cut some of his precious hair off him.
+Teddy, the Wolf Boy, had bubblegum thrown in his fur last week and it took us an hour and half to get it out and we still had to cut some of his precious hair.

 “Then the mommies point at me and tell their kids ‘this is what you’ll look like if you eat all that cotton candy.
 I have a glandular problem.
 No one looks like me from too much cotton candy…